Connecting Older Adults to Critical Local Resources

 Through its National Call Center (800.677.1116), which operates Monday through Friday from 8:00 am to 9:00 pm ET, and website (www.eldercare.acl.gov), the Locator is a trusted gateway for older adults and people with disabilities searching for information and resources vital to their well-being and independence.

 The Locator receives about 500,000 requests for assistance annually on a wide range of topics including transportation, housing, benefits eligibility and home and community-based services.
 Certified Information Specialists refer the majority of inquiries to the 617 Area Agencies on Aging and more than 270 Title VI Native American Aging Programs that provide vital services and supports in virtually every community in America; referrals are also made to federal/state agencies and nonprofits.
-To learn more about how the Locator works, please see Consumer Needs in an Aging America, an analysis of needs of those who contacted the Eldercare Locator in 2018.
+To learn more about how the Locator works, view our infographic for an analysis of needs of those who contacted the Eldercare Locator in 2021.

 Raising Public Awareness of Major Issues Affecting Older Adults

 The Eldercare Locator also educates the public about some of the most important issues affecting older adults in the U.S. By developing and distributing consumer brochures on such high-profile topics as combatting isolation and loneliness, transitioning to a non-driving future and strengthening brain health through its annual Home for the Holidays Campaign, the Locator plays a vital role in stimulating a national conversation about these serious issues.
 To order copies of these and many other brochures, visit the Eldercare Locator website.

 We also develop outreach toolkits to enable local aging organizations and others interested in promoting important issues to spread the word with media and other stakeholders in their communities.
 To access the toolkit and other resources supporting the 2022 Home for the Holidays campaign on Encouraging Older Adults to Volunteer in Their Communities please visit the campaign page.